Health News & Statistics Wire

 The Health Data Interactive project announces the release of three tutorial videos.
 These videos demonstrate how to use the detailed tables and drill into data.
 Part I explains how to access the site, how to open the data tables, and how the tables are oriented.
 Part II shows how to select categories among the variables, and how to change the rows and columns variables.
 Part III shows how to sort columns, and how to “nest” your variables.
 To use the tutorial, you can either start from Pa...

-- QuickStats: Percentage of Adults Aged ≥18 Years in Fair or Poor Health, by Family Income and Age Group — National Health Interview Survey, United States, 202131 March 2023, 2:09 pm
+- QuickStats: Percentage of Adults Aged ≥18 Years with Chronic Pain in the Past 3 Months, by Sex and Urbanization Level — United States, 20237 March 2025, 1:09 pm

 - WHO and UNICEF issue new guidance to promote breastfeeding in health facilities globally11 April 2018, 3:25 pm